-Paper labels are best paired with paper packaging, as they typically remain attached and are recycled alongside the cardboard.
-During recycling, labels are processed into raw pulp material alongside the main paper components.
+Labels typically remain attached and are recycled along with the cardboard, as they cannot easily be removed.
+These labels are processed into raw pulp material alongside the main paper components.
 To improve the strength and durability of the recycled pulp, virgin paper fibers may sometimes be added, depending on the quality of the final product.
 However, the adhesive on labels is considered a contaminant in the recycling process.
 For this reason, smaller labels are preferable, as they minimize the impact on the recycled paper pulp.